openforis/sepal-doc/docs/source/modules/dwn/seplan.rst

 Open the app
 ^^^^^^^^^^^^

-To access the application, please connect to your SEPAL account by going to https://sepal.io
+To access the application, open your SEPAL account by going to https://sepal.io.

-Then, select the purple wrench on the right side of your screen to access the **Application** dashboard (https://sepal.io/app-launch-pad).
+Then, select the purple wrench on the right side of your screen to access the **Apps** dashboard (https://sepal.io/app-launch-pad).
 All available SEPAL applications are displayed on this page.

 .. image:: https://raw.githubusercontent.com/12rambau/restoration_planning_module/master/doc/img/app_dashboard.png
-    :alt: App dashboard
+    :alt: Apps dashboard

-In the **App** dashboard, enter "se.plan" in the search bar.
+In the **Apps** dashboard, enter **se.plan** in the search bar.
 The list of applications should be reduced to one.

 .. image:: https://raw.githubusercontent.com/12rambau/restoration_planning_module/master/doc/img/app_dashboard_filter.png
     :alt: app dashboard